Antisocial Personality Disorder (APD)

 Borderline Personality Disorder (BPD)

-Borderline personality disorder is characterised by significant instability of interpersonal relationships, self-image and mood, and impulsive behaviour.
+Also known as Emotionally Unstable Personality Disorder (EUPD), borderline personality disorder is characterised by significant instability of interpersonal relationships, self-image and mood, and impulsive behaviour.
 Sometimes there can be a variation of periods of confidence to despair, with fear of abandonment and rejection, which may lead towards suicidal thinking and self-harm.
 It is also associated with substantial weakening of social, psychological and occupational functioning and quality of life.

 People with borderline personality disorder are particularly at risk of suicide.
 The problems experienced by people with borderline personality disorder, whether emotional or behavioural vary significantly.
 Some people are able to maintain some relationships and professional occupations.